Changes are happening all the time but for women’s rights in marriage the changes seem to be rather slow.

 - Not married or in a civil partnership already.
 That’s bigamy!

-If you don’t meet any of these criteria that you can’t get married.
+If you don’t meet any of these criteria then you can’t get married.
 Simple.
 Should a marriage take place with one of these factors applying, it’s a null and void union.
 This means that, as far as the law is concerned, the marriage never took place.

 NB: From 29 March 2014, same sex couples can get married in England and Wales.